Buon appetito! 20 Italian Christmas recipes for your holiday feast

 Nutella Cake

+Long meals can certainly make guests a little weary.
+Perk them up with this delicious drink: an espresso martini.
+The Alberti brothers serve it with an over-the-top Nutella cake for an all-around excellent chocolate buzz.

-This gorgeous dessert has a luscious ricotta filling and irresistible biscotti crust.
+This gorgeous dessert has a luscious ricotta filling and an irresistible biscotti crust.

 Sicilian Fig Cookies

 This sprinkle-covered treat is a classic Christmastime snack in Italy that Joanie Z. of ZagLeft makes year after year.
+The little cookies are as delicious as they are eye-catching.

 Try serving this lovely orange cake with a citrusy sparkling cocktail.
 The Alberti brothers suggest serving the cake with non-dairy ice cream, but it would also be delicious with regular ice cream.

-Come dessert time, serving individual glasses of tiramisu is a piece of cake (well not literally).
-Not only will these impress your guests, but everyone is guaranteed to get one!
+Come dessert time, serving individual glasses of tiramisu is a piece of cake (well, not literally).
+Not only will these impress your guests, but everyone is guaranteed to get their own portion.

 Italian Christmas cocktails

+It might be cold outside but that doesn't mean you need heavy, creamy cocktails.
+Keep cocktail hour light and refreshing!
 This sparkling Italian Aperol spritz punch is perfect for a party.

 Keep the pep in your party step with this cocktail that's made with coffee liqueur and espresso.

-The Alberti twins call this citrusy sparkling cocktail the Albertini.
+Limoncello is often served as a digestif after dinner so this cocktail hits all the right notes for a big feast.
+The Alberti twins call this citrusy sparkling drink the Albertini.